austinjp/edin-improvements/README.md

 Edin's grid layout is a good choice for a front page.
 Create a page, call it "front page" or similar, and change it to type "Grid".
 Go to "Settings > Reading" and use that page as a static front page.
 Create new pages with the front page as a parent.
 They should now appear as items in a grid on the front page.

 However the grid layout requires making sub-pages, which Wordpress gives URLs like `http://www.example.com/front-page/sub-page` whereas I prefer `http://www.example.com/sub-page`.
 Fortunately this is simple to fix by installing the [Custom Permalinks plugin](https://wordpress.org/plugins/custom-permalinks/).
-After installing check "Settings > Permalinks".
+After installing check "Settings > Permalinks" are set to "Post name" and ensure `.htaccess` is writable.

+## Remove page titles

+## Retain HTML in front page grid items

+## Align images

+## Alter text in footer